Internal vs. External Validity | Understanding Differences & Threats

 Threats to internal validity

-There are seven factors that can threaten the internal validity of your research.
+There are eight factors that can threaten the internal validity of your research.
 They are explained below using the following example:

 |Maturation||The passage of time influences the dependent variable (job satisfaction).||During the six-month experiment, employees become more experienced and better at their jobs.
 Therefore, job satisfaction may improve.|

 |Testing||The pre-test (used to establish a baseline) affects the results of the post-test.||Employees feel the need to be consistent in their answers in the pre-test and post-test.|

 |Participant selection||Participants in the control and experimental group differ substantially and can thus not be compared.||Instead of a randomly assigning employees to one of two groups, employees can volunteer to participate in an experiment to improve job satisfaction.
 The experimental group now consists of more engaged (more satisfied) employees to begin with, but can lead to self-selection bias.|